Presocratics

 Plato and Aristotle tended to associate the holiness and wisdom of number—and along with this, harmony and music—with the Pythagoreans (Graham 499).
 Per esempio, the decad was sacred.
 The tetractys shows us the holiness of the number ten.

 Qui, we can see a relationship among numbers, all of which leads us to a figure.
 There is the one, which begets plurality (two).
 When we add three and four to these, there is the sum of ten, which signifies the composition of the cosmos (Graham 499).
 There were nine visible heavenly bodies, and so the Pythagoreans posited a tenth body, counter-earth, to balance out the cosmos.
-The tetractys also gives us the ratios of harmony: 1:2, 2:3, and 3:4, or the octave, the fifth, and the fourth, rispettivamente (McKirahan 92).
+The tetractys also gives us the ratios of harmony: 1:2, 2:3, e 3:4, or the octave, the fifth, and the fourth, rispettivamente (McKirahan 92).
 The universe is harmony, and Philolaus considered the soul also to be a harmony (Graham 505).
 Così, at least for Philolaus, the soul could be considered to be a type of microcosm.

 Perhaps more basic than number, at least for Philolaus, are the concepts of the limited and unlimited.
 Nothing in the cosmos can be without limit (F1), including knowledge (F4).
 Imagine if nothing were limited, but matter were just an enormous heap or morass.
 Prossimo, suppose that you are somehow able to gain a perspective of this morass (to do so, there must be some limit that gives you that perspective!).
 Presumibilmente, nothing at all could be known, at least not with any degree of precision, the most careful observation notwithstanding.
 Inoltre, all known things have number, and number is classed in two kinds: odd and even (F6).
 Number, pure, can be seen here as a kind of limiter.
 Each thing is one, and thus separate from other things.